katerina-kossler/tandem_challenge_2020/README.md

   2. All questions are multiple-choice questions
   3. Your score does not need to update in real time
   4. Results can update on form submit, button click, or any other interaction
-  5. trivia data (questions, correct and incorrect answers) is provided via a JSON file.
+  5. Trivia data (questions, correct and incorrect answers) is provided via a JSON file.

 - Acceptance Criteria
   1. A user can view questions.